Adib234/shopify-fall-2021/README.md

 - Section for explaining file structure
 - Table of contents
-- Maybe later create models directory and put the two models in separate files

 # Questions

 - How to run all tests in `pytest` instead of specifying the file.
 Also, why does `pytest *` run twice?
 - How to test upload of multiple files with FastAPI?
+- How to inject my `authenticate` function in all my routes?

 # Things I learned